ULIPs and ETFs: Understand the Differences

 FlexibilityAllows fund switching in ULIP to move between equity and debt as goals change.Flexibility in choosing when and how much to invest, but no option to switch underlying funds (must buy/sell units).

-Tax BenefitsEligible for tax deductions under Section 80C (under the old tax regime only); Maturity proceeds may be exempt under Section 10(10D) if certain conditions are met.No tax deduction on investment; Gains taxed as per capital gains rules (short-term or long-term)
+Tax BenefitsEligible for tax deductions under Section 80C (under the old tax regime only); Maturity proceeds are eligible for tax benefits under Section 10(10D) if certain conditions are met.No tax deduction on investment; Gains are taxed as short-term or long-term capital gain under section 111A or 112A of Income Tax Act 1961.

 Investment HorizonDesigned for long-term goals (5–15 years or more); Encourages disciplined wealth creation.Works for both short- and long-term investors.
 It can be tactical or goal-based depending on strategy.